-During 2020, the Board consisted of seven directors until Holly Boehne and Teresa Finely joined the Board on February 1, 2020, at which time there were nine directors.
-Upon the retirement of Eugene Miller on May 12, 2020, the Board consisted of eight directors.
-During 2020, the Board held five meetings, the Audit Committee held five meetings, the Compensation Committee held four meetings and the Governance and Nominating Committee held three meetings.
+During 2021, the Board consisted of eight directors.
+During 2021, the Board held four meetings, the Audit Committee held eight meetings, the Compensation Committee held four meetings and the Governance and Nominating Committee held three meetings.

 The Board of Directors and Committees

 As noted above, the Company’s Board of Directors currently consists of eight directors, divided into three classes approximately equal in number.
 The members of each class serve for staggered, three-year terms.
 Upon the expiration of the term of a class of directors, directors in that class may be asked to stand for re-election for a three-year term at the annual meeting in the year in which their term expires.

 Any additional directorships resulting from an increase in the number of directors will be distributed among the three classes so that, as nearly as possible, each class will consist of one-third of the Company’s directors.

 The Board has determined, after considering all of the relevant facts and circumstances, that Messrs.
 Greene, Parker, Stanage, Tredwell and Valenti, and Mses.
 Boehne and Finley are “independent” from management in accordance with the Nasdaq listing standards and the Company’s Corporate Governance Guidelines.
 To be considered independent, the Board must determine that a director does not have any direct or indirect material relationships with the Company and must meet the criteria for independence set forth in the Company’s Corporate Governance Guidelines.